amahpour/arduino-mcp-server-simple/README.md

 A simple Model Context Protocol (MCP) server that enables AI agents to interact with Arduino boards for development and testing.

+> **Note:** This project was developed and tested on macOS with Cursor IDE.
+While it should work on other platforms, some paths and configurations may need adjustment for Windows or Linux systems.

 ## What is this?

 This project demonstrates how to create an MCP server that allows AI agents to: